JoannaYe51/CS4261-PA1/README.md

 ## Running the SwiftUI App
 Make sure the backend is running before launching the SwiftUI app.
+In Xcode, double click **WeSplit.xcodeproj** to open the application.
-In Xcode, select the target device (Simulator or physical device).
+Select the target device (Simulator or physical device).
 Click **Run** (**⌘ + R**) to build and run the app.
 Test the app by signing up or logging in.
 The app communicates with the backend for user authentication.